 Enter your radio, television or online news organization to showcase your ongoing commitment to covering diversity issues, earn recognition for news team demonstrate credibility to your audience.

-Submit your entries by May14.
+Submit your entries by the extended deadline, May 28.

 Winners will be announced in July and recognized at the 2020 Excellence in Journalism Conference, Sept.
 10-12, 2020, in Washington, DC.